codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 ```

 You now have encrypted your plain secrets.
 These files are safe to commit to Git.
-You can see that they have been converted automatically to plain secrets with the command
+You can see that they have been converted automatically to plain secrets with the command:

 ```
 kubectl get secrets -n git-secrets